SKA-ScienceDataProcessor/algorithm-reference-library/docs/arllib.rst

 :index:`Algorithm Reference Library`
 ************************************

+The Algorithm Reference Library is used to capture radio interferometry calibration and imaging algorithms in a reference form for use by SDP contractors.
+The interfaces all operate with familiar data structures such as image, visibility table, gaintable, etc.

-The Algorithm Reference Library is designed by the following principles:
+The APL has been designed in line with the following principles:

 + Data are held in Classes
 + The data members of the classes are directly accessible by name e.g. .data, .name. .phasecentre